MicrosoftDocs/architecture-center/docs/example-scenario/ai/secure-compute-for-research-content.md

 3. Researchers access the secure environment through a streaming application using Azure Virtual Desktop as a privileged jump box.

-4. The dataset in the secure storage account is presented to the Data Science Virtual Machine (DSVM) provisioned in a secure network environment for research work.
-Much of the data preparation is done on the DSVM.
+4. The dataset in the secure storage account is presented to the data science VMs provisioned in a secure network environment for research work.
+Much of the data preparation is done on those VMs.

 5. The secure environment has Azure Machine Learning compute that can access the dataset through a private endpoint for users for AML capabilities, such as to train, deploy, automate, and manage machine learning models.
 At this point, models are created that meet regulatory guidelines.
 All model data is deidentified by removing personally identifiable information.